 What You Can Do with a Psychology Degree

 A degree in psychology gives you a general understanding of the basics of human behavior, motivation, and personality.
-That understanding is so broad that you can apply it in many different areas.
+That understanding is so broad that you can apply it in many different areas, industries, or career paths.
 Becoming a therapist is only one option among many.

 For example, when I share with people that I am a psychologist, they often ask, “Are you going to analyze me?”
 I usually answer with something like, “No, I’m not that kind of psychologist.
 I work with people in business and education.”
 Many people are pleasantly surprised to learn that psychology encompasses many different areas.